bjornharrtell/presentations/kortdage/2017/vectortiles/PITCHME.md

 ### Postgres details

 * Why not COPY?
-* Does not output raw binary
+* COPY does not output raw binary
-* Optional use is through PG driver
+* Optimal use is through PG driver

 Note:
 You might ask why I'm not using the COPY command and it's because COPY does not output raw binary, it add header data.